Static Flexibility Test - Hip and Trunk

 Objective

-The objective of this test is to monitor the development of the athlete's hip and trunk flexibility.
+This test aims to monitor the development of the athlete's hip and trunk flexibility.

 How to conduct the test

-• Sit on the floor with the back and head against a wall, legs fully extended with the bottom of the feet against the sit-and-reach box
+• The athlete sits on the floor with their legs fully extended and the bottom of their bare feet against the box

 Rating Men Women